You want to do a Time Machine backup.

-Then your Mac can reformat the drive to HFS+ – Mac OS Extended (Journaled).
+Then use your Mac’s Disk Utility software to reformat the external disk to APFS or HFS+ – Mac OS Extended (Journaled).
+It’s your choice.

 Don’t Need The Whole External Drive For Your Mac’s Time Machine Backup?

-Then you can create a HFS+ partition or section on a large enough external drive.
-And use that for your Time Machine backups.
+Then you can create a Time Machine backup partition.
+Or section on a large enough external drive.

 Time Machine And Macs